-Meet the management team of REHCE.
+Meet the management team of HCE.
 Our experience and leadership provides our clients and partners confidence in knowing industry-leading engineers are just a phone call away.

 Kristen R. Hamilton, BSEE - Chairman

 Kristen holds a Bachelor’s degree in Electrical Engineering from the University of Illinois and has had a diverse career leading to her current position as owner of the professional consulting firm Hamilton Consulting Engineers, Inc.

 As the Chairman and CEO of the company she directs several of the services offered, and is the project manager of a team of 9 on the largest project in company history, working as consulting support for a state agency in the field of Diversity and Workforce Program Management.

 Kristen’s professional experience includes departmental and division management, and project responsibilities at two other companies.
 These responsibilities encompassed both technical project development with a specialization in military specification and contract compliance, and management of professional and manufacturing staff support for production.
 This combination of real-world technical and management experience honed her skills to lead a professional engineering firm from company management to the addition of client services that utilize her engineering, compliance and planning skills.